predict-idlab/plotly-resampler/docs/sphinx/FAQ.rst

 This tilde suffix is only shown when the data is aggregated and represents the *mean aggregation bin size* which is the mean index-range difference between two consecutive aggregated samples.

- * for *time-indexed data*: the mean time-range which is span between 2 consecutive samples.
+ * for *time-indexed data*: the mean time-range between 2 consecutive (sampled) samples.
- * for *numeric-indexed data*: the mean numeric range which is span between 2 consecutive samples.
+ * for *numeric-indexed data*: the mean numeric range between 2 consecutive (sampled) samples.

 When the index is a range-index; the *mean aggregation bin size* represents the *mean* downsample ratio; i.e., the mean number of samples that are aggregated into one sample.